intel-lab-lkp/linux/Documentation/fault-injection/fault-injection.rst

   ALLOW_ERROR_INJECTION() macro, by setting debugfs entries under /sys/kernel/debug/fail_function.
 No boot option supported.

+- fail_net_force_skb_realloc

+  inject skb (socket buffer) reallocation events into the network path.
+The primary goal is to identify and prevent issues related to pointer mismanagement in the network subsystem.
+By forcing skb reallocation at strategic points, this feature creates scenarios where existing pointers to skb headers become invalid.

+  When the fault is injected and the reallocation is triggered, these pointers no longer reference valid memory locations.
+This deliberate invalidation helps expose code paths where proper pointer updating is neglected after a reallocation event.

+  By creating these controlled fault scenarios, the system can catch instances where stale pointers are used, potentially leading to memory corruption or system instability.

 - NVMe fault injection

   inject NVMe status code and retry flag on devices permitted by setting